Showing posts with label squirrels. Show all posts

 2015 ~ Friday, May 15, Feeding birds not squirrels and raccoons!

-Bought two new bird feeders and filled them fully and for several days the birds ate well.
-This morning I looked outside and both feeders were completely empty.
-I saw a frog in the swimming pool so I went to rescue it.
+Bought two new bird feeders, filled them fully, and for several days the birds ate well.
+This morning I looked outside, and both feeders were completely empty.
+I saw a frog in the swimming pool, so I went to rescue it.

-I found footprints all over the floor of the deck and a pile of pooh.
+I found footprints all over the deck floor and a pile of pooh.

-I guess the Raccoon has found the new feeders and he ate so much that he could not hold it.
+The raccoon has found the new feeders, and he ate so much that he could not hold it.

 Raccoons are worse than squirrels.

-Before we removed the cover from our swimming pool, we had two squirrels chew a couple of small holes in the top of the swimming pool cover.
-After chewing the holes in the cover they would jump up and down making the water come through the wholes so they could get a drink.
+Before we removed the cover from our swimming pool, two squirrels chewed a couple of small holes in the top of the cover.
+After chewing holes in the cover, they would jump up and down, letting water through so they could get a drink.

-All winter the water level was too low for them to do that but we had been filling the pool up with water getting ready to open the pool for the summer.
+All winter, the water level was too low for them to do that, but we had been filling the pool with water, getting it ready to open for the summer.

-We had already had problems with the raccoon he got under the belly of our RV.
-Hubby had left the propane tank cover off and the raccoon had crawled inside the belly of our RV.
+We already had problems with a raccoon that got under the belly of our RV.
+Hubby had left the propane tank cover off, and the raccoon had crawled inside the belly of our RV.

-One night I looked out the window there was the raccoon standing on his hind legs eating the bird food.
+One night, I looked out the window, and the raccoon was standing on its hind legs, eating the birdseed.

-I moved the feeder under the motion sensor light hoping that would scare the raccoon off.
+I moved the feeder under the motion-sensor light, hoping it would scare the raccoon off.

 Well, I had not seen the raccoon until last night when he left me proof of a pile of pooh and muddy footprints all over the deck floor.

-Last year we had to fish out a baby raccoon from our swimming pool.
+Last year, we had to fish a baby raccoon out of our swimming pool.

-I have a pair of red birds, a pair of bluebirds, a pair of finch and many other small birds I love to feed.
+I have a pair of red birds, a pair of bluebirds, a pair of finches, and many other small birds I love to feed.

-Raccoons and squirrels eat too much they can go through a bag of bird feed in just a few days.
-They need to get out and hunt for their food not be severed like a king and leave a present behind for me to clean up.
+Raccoons and squirrels eat too much; they can go through a bag of bird feed in just a few days.
+They need to get out and hunt for their own food, not be served like kings, and leave a present behind for me to clean up.

 Caught the raccoon with his hands in the bird feeder